 She has worked in the private and public sector in management and leadership positions, as well as in the area of public policy.
 Ms. Montoya held political appointments under President Bill Clinton within the U.S. Department of Health and Human Services.
 These appointments included Commissioner for Children, Youth and Families Administration and U.S. Department of Health and Human Services' Dallas Regional Director.
 She returned to New Mexico after her federal service and later became the Secretary of Health for the State of New Mexico under Governor Bill Richardson.
 She led and managed the Robert Wood Johnson Initiative "Aligning Forces for Quality from 2009 – 2015” and transitioned that grant initiative into establishing the New Mexico Coalition for Healthcare Value, a not-for-profit organization that is an employer-led, multi-stakeholder organization focused on health care value and health care transparency.

 Her career focused on improving the healthcare system through innovation and transformation, improving health outcomes for everyone with attention to vulnerable and under-served populations, health professional recruitment/retention, driving the value proposition in healthcare (Triple Aim), leading healthcare payment reform efforts, and health policy.

-Dr. Voigt is fluent in Spanish.
-Dr. Voigt received a bachelor's degree at the University of Miami and earned his medical degree at the University of Miami School of Medicine, both in Florida.
+Dr. Voigt is fluent in Spanish and earned a bachelor's degree at the University of Miami and a medical degree at the University of Miami School of Medicine.
 Dr. Voigt completed an internship in surgery and a residency in general surgery at the University of Louisville in Kentucky.
 He is board certified in surgery.